yansu-prog/academic-kickstart/content/talk/media1.md

 ---
 title: Media Coverage of My Research
 ---
 My studies have attracted the media attentions worldwide.
-Below are selected reports on my research from media in the United States, the United Kingdom, Canada, The Netherlands, Itlay, India, Pakistan and so forth:
+Below are selected reports on my research from media outlets in the United States, the United Kingdom, Canada, The Netherlands, Itlay, India, Pakistan, and so forth:

 :